DIII-D/rustbcadb/README.md

 poetry install
 cd ..
 ```
-# Use RustBCA to create a database
+## Use rustbcadb to create a database

 1. Submit a scan and postprocess database